Global Music Forecasts 2014 to 2019 The Shift To The Consumption Era

 The 20,000 Foot View

-2013 was the recorded music industry’s XXX successive year of revenue decline.
-XXX prolonged death rattle of the CD continues to drag the global market down with it and things just got worse with the paid download entering its own tailspin.
+2013 was the recorded music industry’s successive year of revenue decline. prolonged death rattle of the CD continues to drag the global market down with it and things just got worse with the paid download entering its own tailspin.
 Streaming and Subscriptions are the great hope and are growing at unprecedented rates.
-But the XXX products are not enough on their own, affordable mass market products are needed too.
-XXX with them global music revenues will still decline slightly for the next five years.
+But the products are not enough on their own, affordable mass market products are needed too. with them global music revenues will still decline slightly for the next five years.
 Without them revenues will shrink at pace and scale.

 - We are entering the fourth phase of digital music, one that will be defined by curation, programming and affordable subscription pricing.